fieldtrip/website/reference/ft_volumewrite.md

    cfg.parameter     = string, describing the functional data to be processed,
-                         e.g. 'pow', 'coh', 'nai' or 'anatomy' cfg.filename      = filename without the extension cfg.filetype      = 'analyze', 'nifti', 'nifti_img', 'analyze_spm', 'mgz',
+                         e.g. 'pow', 'coh', 'nai' or 'anatomy' cfg.filename      = filename without the extension cfg.filetype      = 'analyze_old', 'nifti', 'nifti_img', 'analyze_spm',
-                         'vmp' or 'vmr'
-   cfg.vmpversion    = 1 or 2 (default) version of the vmp-format to use
+                       'nifti_spm', 'mgz', 'mgh', 'vmp' or 'vmr' cfg.vmpversion    = 1 or 2 (default) version of the vmp-format to use cfg.spmversion    = 'spm12' (default) version of spm to use

- The default filetype is 'nifti', which means that a single *.nii file will be written using the freesurfer toolbox.
+ The default filetype is 'nifti', which means that a single *.nii file will be written using code from the freesurfer toolbox.
 The 'nifti_img' filetype uses SPM for a dual file (*.img/*.hdr) nifti-format file.
+The 'nifti_spm' filetype uses SPM for a single 'nifti' file.
- The analyze, analyze_spm, nifti, nifti_img and mgz filetypes support a homogeneous transformation matrix, the other filetypes do not support a homogeneous transformation matrix and hence will be written in their native coordinate system.
+ The analyze, analyze_spm, nifti, nifti_img, nifti_spm and mgz filetypes support a homogeneous transformation matrix, the other filetypes do not support a homogeneous transformation matrix and hence will be written in their native coordinate system.

- You can specify the datatype for the analyze_spm and analyze formats using cfg.datatype      = 'bit1', 'uint8', 'int16', 'int32', 'float' or 'double'
+ You can specify the datatype for the nifti, analyze_spm and analyze_old formats.
+If not specified, the class of the input data will be preserved, if the file format allows.
+Although the higher level function may make an attempt to typecast the data, only the nifti fileformat preserves the datatype.
+Also, only when filetype = 'nifti', the slope and intercept parameters are stored in the file, so that, when reading the data from file, the original values are restored (up to the bit resolution). cfg.datatype      = 'uint8', 'int8', 'int16', 'int32', 'single' or 'double'

  By default, integer datatypes will be scaled to the maximum value of the physical or statistical parameter, floating point datatypes will not be scaled.
-This can be modified with cfg.scaling       = 'yes' or 'no'
+This can be modified, for instance if the data contains only integers with indices into a parcellation, by cfg.scaling       = 'yes' or 'no'

  Optional configuration items are